#95: Walking Tall (2004)

 2 Stars

 Let me first say that Walking Tall is a perfect lazy cable movie.
 You can shut your brain off for 90 minutes and let it wash over you.
-But as I was watching, I was more interested in its place in cinema history than I was in the actual movie itself, which is a generic vigilante movie (and a remake of a better reviewed original from 1973).
+But as I was watching, I was more interested in its place in cinema history than I was in the actual movie itself, which is mostly just a toothless remake of the better original from 1973.

 Some thoughts that I had watching it:

 • But the most interesting thing about Walking Tall is The Rock, who was still billed as “The Rock.”
-Here he is trying to find his movie voice, his cinematic presence, and he might have been on to something.
-I think he works well as a modest, charming, protector of the people-type.
-He does elevate the material here just a tad because he is so effortlessly congenial, while still being physically imposing.
-His character, Chris Vaughn, is a mix of both Stallone and Schwarzenegger, with Stallone’s under-doggedness and Schwarzenegger’s charisma.
+Here he is still trying to find his movie voice, his cinematic presence.
+I think he works well in Walking Tall as a modest, charming, protector of the people-type.
+He does elevate the material a bit.

 The Rock seems to only make movies for dumb people.
 Maybe that’s too harsh.
 Let’s say he only makes movies for people who don’t like movies.
-His movies remind me of a family of 10 who are together for the holidays, and they all decide to go to a movie, and they’re trying to pick a movie that appeases the wife/mom who hasn’t been to the theater in two years, her 7-year-old and 12-year-old kids, the grandparents who can’t see too well anymore, and a couple shithead cousins who will try and discreetly watch TikToks the whole time.
-Might as well take the whole dumb crew to Jungle Cruise.
+His movies are for that family of 10 who are together for the holidays, and they all decide to go to a movie, and they’re trying to pick a movie that appeases the wife/mom who hasn’t been to the theater in two years, her dumb husband, her 7-year-old and 12-year-old kids, the grandparents who can’t see too well anymore, and a couple shithead cousins who will watch TikToks in the theater the whole time.
+Might as well take the whole crew to Jungle Cruise.
 Or Rampage.
 Or Skyscraper

 Previous